 Men’s lacrosse in Ireland emerged in 1872 and died out in the early 1900s, with women’s lacrosse then emerging in the 1920s and then subsequently dying out around 1970.

-The Irish Men’s National Lacrosse Team was (re-)formed to compete in the 2001 European Championships tournament which took place in Penarth, Wales from 15-21 July 2001.
-The men’s senior team has continued to participate in major tournaments from that time.
-An Irish Men’s Indoor National Lacrosse Team was added in 2007 and an Irish Men’s Under-19 National Lacrosse Team was added in 2016, and an Irish Men’s 6s National Team is currently being formed.
+The Irish Men’s National Lacrosse Team was re-established to compete in the 2001 European Championships tournament in Penarth, Wales.
+The men’s senior team has continued to participate in major tournaments since that time.
+An Irish Men’s Box National Team was added in 2007 and an Irish Men’s Under-19 National Team was added in 2016, and an Irish Men’s 6s National Team is currently being formed.

-In 2005, the Irish Women’s National Lacrosse Team was re-established and entered in the 2005 European Newcomers Tournament in Copenhagen, Denmark, finishing in 1st place, a remarkable feat for a team of players of whom only three had any previous lacrosse playing experience.
+In 2005, the Irish Women’s National Lacrosse Team was re-established and entered in the 2005 European Newcomers Tournament in Copenhagen, Denmark, finishing in 1st place, a remarkable feat.
 The women’s senior team has likewise continued to participate in major tournaments since that time.
 In 2019, an Irish Women’s Under-19 National Team was formed, and an Irish Women’s Box National Team, and Irish Women’s 6s National Team, are currently being formed.

 In the 2009-2010 season the Irish Lacrosse League (ILL) was established.
-This league features men’s and women’s teams such as the Dublin Lacrosse Club, University College Dublin (UCD), National University of Ireland (NUI) Galway, University College Cork (UCC) and Queen’s University Belfast, with new teams emerging in various parts of the country.
-A new women’s Schools Cup will take place in March 2019 and, following the COVID-19 pandemic, in 2022, and in 2023 the objective is to also include men’s teams in the Schools Cup for the first time.
+This league features men’s and women’s teams such as the Dublin Lacrosse Club, University College Dublin (UCD), University of Galway (UG), University College Cork (UCC) and Queen’s University Belfast (QUB), with new teams emerging in various parts of the country.
+A new women’s Schools Cup took place in March 2019 and, following the COVID-19 pandemic, in 2022, and in 2023 the objective is to also include men’s teams in the Schools Cup for the first time.

 For more information on the History of Irish Lacrosse, check out this publication